bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >Open `dinosaur_BDSKY.xml` in your preferred text editor.

 The first line sets out information about the format of the xml and information about its contents, which we can ignore.
 The next section is labelled `data`, and contains our dummy alignment.
-We don't need this section, so it can be commented out (<!-- at the start, and --> at the end), or simply deleted.
+We don't need this section, so it can be commented out or simply deleted.

 >Remove the `data` section of the XML:
 >